 Arriving at X-Factor aged just sixteen, the Styles we met then could not be any further from the version we know today.
 It was here where we caught our first glimpse of the future fashion matriarch, not that we could have guessed based on the casual teen look he donned for his live audition.
 This look now, is like a time capsule from the early 2010s.
 The scarf, brown trousers, grey cardigan and wrist full of accessories encapsulate British Highstreet fashion throughout the early half of the decade, with stores like River Island, Topman and Hollister leading the way for affordable men’s fashion.
 It was sweet and refreshing to see a young person who hadn’t raided their parent’s wardrobe in order to curate a unique look (here, we refer to Liam Payne’s 2008 audition).
 Instead, the time capsule look chosen by Harry worked largely in his favour.
 The boy-next-door look won the affection of girls across the country, captivating audiences both young and old, and lined Harry up for the next step in his career.

-The beginnings of One Direction as a band saw the makings of the new boyband era.
+Moving forward to the beginnings of One Direction as a band and as their journey on the show continued, we saw the makings of the new boyband era.
 Following the hallmarks of bands gone before, their styles were curated to successfully market the group to their audience of pre-teen girls, and for a manufactured group, their look was equally as artificial.
 Between the last major wave of boybands and the early years of One Direction, very few groups had come to successfully resume the positions left by the likes of Take That and Backstreet Boys.
 The market yearned for another corporate machine, and One Direction arrived at just the perfect time.
 The one-size-fits-all formula generated the response that industry moguls had been waiting for yet left the band susceptible to the questionable stylistic choices made throughout their time on the show.
 Nowhere was this more visible, than on a Sunday evening results show.
 When awaiting their fate under the stage lights of Fountain Studios, the group looked like a catastrophic albeit cohesive ensemble.
 Garments matched each other in an odd, early 10s sort of way – one which to the present eye, looks completely and utterly contrived.

 And upon reflection, it’s hard to comprehend how scarves and cardigans translated into the fashion-forward Styles we are so familiar with today.
 The stark differences between Harry in 2010 and Harry in 2021 are astonishing – not even puberty can be held accountable for this transformation.
 Somewhere along the line, something major happened, and the outcome pitted Styles as a major fashion icon.